 Six points shall be added to the contestant's score for each pass he elects to waive under the provisions of 14.01 provided his first pass is perfect.
 In the Men's finals, each contestant shall be required to waive at least three passes and six points shall be added to the contestant's score for each pass he elects to waive, as well as eighteen points for the three he was required to waive, provided his first pass is perfect.
-In the Women's finals, each contestant shall be required to waive at least two passes and six points shall be added to the contestant shall be required to waive at least two passes and six points shall be added to the contestant shall be required to waive at least two passes and six points shall be added to the contestant's score for each pass she elects to waive as well as twelve points for the two she was required to waive, provided her first pass is perfect.
+In the Women's finals, each contestant shall be required to waive at least two passes and six points shall be added to the contestant's score for each pass she elects to waive as well as twelve points for the two she was required to waive, provided her first pass is perfect.
 A contestant who waives one or more passes and whose first pass is not perfect shall receive only the points scored in that pass without additions for the passes waived.